- Open - Provisional Order issued

 Notice of Proposal to Confirm Provisional Order

-3. Any representations or objections with respect to the proposed confirmation were to be made to the Authority by 5pm, 13 January 2022, by email to email@example.com and firstname.lastname@example.org.
+- Any representations or objections with respect to the proposed confirmation are to be made to the Authority by 5pm, 2 February by email to email@example.com and firstname.lastname@example.org

-The Authority would consider these representations and then make a final decision on whether to confirm the provisional order prior to 27 January 2022 (the date on which the provisional order would lapse if not confirmed).
+The Authority will consider these representations and then make a final decision on whether to confirm the provisional order prior to 7 February 2023 (the date on which the provisional order would lapse if not confirmed).

 Issue of Provisional Order

-Provisional orders are issued in certain circumstances in accordance with the EA89 and where certain conditions are satisfied.
+Provisional orders are issued in certain circumstances in accordance with the EA89 or GA86 and where certain conditions are satisfied.
 Further information regarding provisional orders is contained within our Enforcement Guidelines.